Military history: Middle-ages

 Bows and arrows were often used by combatants.
 Egyptians shot arrows from chariots effectively.
-The crossbow was developed around 500 BC in China, and was used heavily in the Middle Ages.
+The crossbow was developed around 500 BC in China and was widely used in the Middle Ages.
 The English/Welsh longbow from the 12th century also became important in the Middle Ages.
-It helped to give the English a large early advantage in the Hundred Years' War, even though the English were eventually defeated.
+It helped give the English a large early advantage in the Hundred Years' War, even though they were eventually defeated.
 The Battle of Crécy and the Battle of Agincourt are excellent examples of how to destroy an enemy using a longbow.
 It dominated battlefields for over a century.